kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 shorter latency than the other and may end up behind a flowlet with longer latency value.
-On the other hand, if an OCN flowlet have packets with different latency values, they could end up in different DetNet flow and may not reach destination in a specific order.
+On the other hand, if an OCN flowlet have packets with different latency values, they could end up in different DetNet flow and may not reach the destination in a specific order.

 ### Security {#sec}